dada-xiv/algorithm/AG0x. Sorting.md

 After we sort all the elements by pivots, one of the pivot points `pivotL` or `pivotR` may not have been completely used, so we check if `pivotL <= mid` or `pivotR <= right`.
 If true, we copy the remaining elements to the sorted array to complete the merge sort process.

-The entire code woule be:
+The entire code would be:
 ```c
 #include <stdio.h>
 #define SIZE 9